flowchart TD

 Consider a network of \(L = 50\) layers, each with fan in \(d = 256\), and weights drawn with \(\sigma = 0.1\).
 The per layer gain is \(g = d\sigma^2 = 256 \times 0.01 = 2.56\).
 After fifty layers the activation variance is multiplied by

 Initialization is the seed from which all subsequent learning grows.
-It must contain randomness so that units differentiate, since any constant initialization leaves the network trapped in a symmetric subspace that gradient descent cannot leave.
+It must contain randomness so that units differentiate, since any constant initialization leaves the network trapped in a permutation symmetric subspace that gradient descent cannot leave.
 It must be scaled so that the per layer variance gain stays near one, since the gain compounds geometrically with depth and any departure from unity drives the forward and backward signals to explode or vanish.
-The Xavier and He prescriptions encode exactly this variance preserving requirement, each tuned to its nonlinearity.
+The Xavier and He prescriptions encode exactly this variance preserving requirement, each tuned to its nonlinearity through a gain factor that cancels the variance the activation removes.
 The naive alternatives, whether constant, too large, too small, or mismatched to the activation function, each map to a distinct and predictable training failure.
 A principled random initialization does not by itself guarantee success, but it removes the failures that would otherwise make success impossible.

 - Glorot, X. and Bengio, Y. Understanding the difficulty of training deep feedforward neural networks.
 AISTATS 2010. https://proceedings.mlr.press/v9/glorot10a.html